-- Parliament and citizens need to understand not just what is being spent, but what is being bought on behalf of citizens - i.e. what public services are actually being delivered, to what standards of quality and with what levels of efficiency. - Performance information should be routinely presented alongside the financial allocations in the budget report.
+Parliament and citizens need to understand not just what is being spent, but what is being bought on behalf of citizens - i.e. what public services are actually being delivered, to what standards of quality and with what levels of efficiency.

+- Performance information should be routinely presented in a way which informs, and provides useful context for, the financial allocations in the budget report.
 It is essential that such information should clarify, and not obscure or impede, accountability and oversight.
-Accordingly, performance information should be limited to a small number of relevant indicators for each policy programme; should be clear and easily understood; should allow for tracking of results against targets and for comparison with international and other benchmarks; and should make clear the link with government-wide strategic objectives. - Expenditure programmes (including tax expenditures) should be routinely and regularly subject to objective evaluation and review, to inform resource allocation and re-prioritisation both within line ministries and across government as a whole.
-High-quality performance and evaluation information should be available to facilitate an evidence-based review. - In particular, all new policy proposals should be routinely and openly evaluated ex ante to assess coherence with national priorities, clarity of objectives, and anticipated costs and benefits. - Periodically, governments should take stock of overall expenditure and reassess its alignment with fiscal objectives and national priorities, taking account of the results of evaluations.
-For such a comprehensive review to be effective, it must be aligned with political demand.
+Accordingly, performance information should be limited to a small number of relevant indicators for each policy programme or area; should be clear and easily understood; should allow for tracking of results against targets and for comparison with international and other benchmarks; and should make clear the link with government-wide strategic objectives. - Expenditure programmes (including tax expenditures) should be routinely and regularly subject to objective evaluation and review, to inform resource allocation and re-prioritisation both within line ministries and across government as a whole.
+High-quality (i.e. relevant, consistent, comprehensive and comparable) performance and evaluation information should be available to facilitate an evidence-based review. - In particular, all substantive new policy proposals should be routinely and openly evaluated ex ante to assess coherence with national priorities, clarity of objectives, and anticipated costs and benefits. - Periodically, governments should take stock of overall expenditure and reassess its alignment with fiscal objectives and national priorities, taking account of the results of evaluations.
+For such a comprehensive review to be effective, it must be responsive to the practical needs of government as a whole (see also point 2 above).